The Serpent's Egg (film)

-The Serpent's Egg is a 1977 drama film written and directed by Ingmar Bergman and starring David Carradine and Liv Ullmann.
+The Serpent's Egg is a 1977 drama-mystery film written and directed by Ingmar Bergman and starring David Carradine and Liv Ullmann.
 The story is set in 1920s Berlin and features English and German dialogue.
 It was Bergman's only Hollywood film.
 The title is taken from a line spoken by Brutus in Shakespeare's Julius Caesar: "And therefore think him as a serpent's egg / Which hatch'd, would as his kind grow mischievous; / And kill him in the shell".
 Even though the film was a critical and commercial failure upon its initial release, Bergman was reported to be happy with the film.

 Plot

 In late 1923 Berlin, Abel Rosenberg, an unemployed alcoholic and former trapeze artist, struggles to cope with the hardships of post-war Germany.
 After discovering his brother Max's suicide, Abel is offered money by his old boss to come back to the circus.
 However, he declines the offer, feeling that he won't be as good without his brother.
 Abel meets Max's wife, Manuela, to break the news of his death.
 Unable to provide a clear reason for Max's suicide, Abel only recalls a sentence from Max's note mentioning "poisoning."

 Seeking solace in alcohol, Abel goes on a drinking binge and spends the night at Manuela's house.
 They discuss Abel's future career prospects, but when Manuela leaves for work, Abel steals from her to buy more alcohol.
 Later, Abel is taken by the police to identify several bodies, all of which were found near his home.
 Suspicion falls on Abel, and he attempts to escape but is recaptured.

 Manuela visits Abel in the hospital, revealing that all her money is gone.
 Abel is released due to lack of evidence and returns home with Manuela.
 However, they face eviction when it is discovered they are not married.
 Manuela confesses that she is a prostitute, having concocted an office job to hide her shame.
 As tensions rise in November with the threat of armed confrontations between extremist parties, Abel and Manuela live in fear on the outskirts of Berlin.